Error messages

 Fingerprints

-Uptrace groups similar logs and exceptions together by hashing certain parts of the message.
-By default, Uptrace only hashes words, but you can use the fingerprint
+Uptrace groups similar logs and exceptions by hashing certain parts of the message.
+By default it only hashes literal words; use # (or the fingerprint option) to include captured values in the hash.

 For example:

-The pattern above will create a separate group for each column which can be useful for alerting purposes:
+The pattern above creates a separate group for each column, which is useful for alerting:

 # Group 1